mpn1008/frontend-airbnb/README.md

 This is the front-end of the airbnb clone website, also my first time trying VueJS.
 However the MySQL database server runs locally only.
 I couldn't host it on Cloud for some reasons.
 Therefore you can't barely get any data.
-If there was any data, it would return an alert window that contained data.
+If there was any data, it would return an alert window that contained the data.

 ![image](https://i.imgur.com/rFCCp5l.png)